Edward Adamson: First Move: After Netherne, Ashton. 'Art as Healing' and Outsider Art (1981–1996)

 After his retirement, Adamson opened a gallery on Miriam Rothschild (1908–2005)'s Ashton Wold estate in 1983, where the Adamson Collection was held until 1997.
 Rothschild was a friend and supporter of Adamson and Timlin, and a Trustee and subsequently Patron of the Adamson Collection Trust.
 The Adamson Collection Trust had been established in 1978 to promote research into Art Therapy, Adamson's work and the Collection.
-Timlin was Chair from 1978 to 2005, and David O'Flynn (b.
-1960), a psychiatrist at Lambeth Hospital (a Trustee since 1998) has been Chair since.
 Adamson was the Collection's Curator until his death.
+Timlin was chair from 1997 to 2004, and David O'Flynn (b.
+1960), a psychiatrist at Lambeth Hospital (a Trustee since 1997) was chair from July 2004 to August 2024.
+The writer and artist Rose Ruane (b.
+1977) was elected chair on 6 August 2024.

 In 1984, Adamson and Timlin published their book on Adamson's work and the Collection, "Art as Healing", with the introduction by the psychiatrist and Jungian analyst Anthony Stevens, and with images of 116 objects and the personal stories behind them (including a chapter on the Apple pictures that brought Adamson and Timlin together).
 It was published in the UK and USA, and reprinted in 1990.
 "Art as Healing" won the UK mental health charity Mind's 'Book Of The Year Award' in 1985.
 Though Adamson eschewed affiliation with psychological ideologies or organisations, "Art as Healing" has a Jungian spirit.

 He and Timlin had been regular visitors to Withymead, the Jungian art community led by Irene and Gilbert Champernowne from its founding in 1942 to its closure in 1967; and later to Stanton, where Irene Champernowne and some of the Withymead staff moved after Withymead's demise with the intention of continuing with their work.
 Timlin had a cottage in Stanton, where he and Adamson would be most weekends.
 They were friends and associates with the group of British Jungians who are known as the 'Zurich classical school', as they were almost all trained at the C. G. Jung Institute in Zürich, and emphasised archetypal imagery and its amplification, rather than transference, object relations and early child development.
 In 1982, they split from their colleagues to establish the Independent Group of Analytical Psychologists (IGAP).
 Both Timlin and O'Flynn analysed with members of this group: Timlin with Anthony Stevens (b.
-1933) and Molly Tuby (1917–2011); O'Flynn with Michael Edwards (1930–2010), an influential art therapist, a friend of Adamson and Timlin, on the staff at Withymead and Stanton, and a founder member of the BAAT in 1964 and its Chairman from 1971 to 75.
+1933) and Molly Tuby (1917–2011); O'Flynn with Michael Edwards (1930–2010), an influential art therapist, a friend of Adamson and Timlin, on the staff at Withymead and Stanton, and a founder member of the BAAT in 1964 and its chairman from 1971 to 75.